thma/PolysemyCleanArchitecture/README.md

 The JSON encoding and decoding to and from the DB is the reason for the `ToJSON v, FromJSON v` constraints on the value type `v`.

-This implementation is inpired by key-value store of [a password manager in Polysemy](https://haskell-explained.gitlab.io/blog/posts/2019/07/31/polysemy-is-cool-part-2/index.html).
+This implementation is inspired by key-value store of [a password manager in Polysemy](https://haskell-explained.gitlab.io/blog/posts/2019/07/31/polysemy-is-cool-part-2/index.html).

 ### Declaring the REST API